Satellite Near Earth

 The most direct Starlink partnership came in 2021 when Shift4 Payments (FOUR) announced a 5-year partnership with Starlink to process its customer payments.

-You could also consider investing in Starlink's competitors.
+You could also consider investing in Starlink's publicly traded competitors.

 While Starlink is the world's first and largest satellite-based broadband provider, there are several other players in the space.
 Here are a few of the biggest ones:

-HughesNet: This satellite internet provider is owned by EchoStar (SATS).
-However, due to inferior technology, its subscriber base has shrunk to less than 1 million — though still accounts for ~10% of EchoStar's $15 billion in annual revenue.
+2. HughesNet: This satellite internet provider is owned by EchoStar (SATS).
+However, due to inferior technology, its subscriber base has shrunk to less than 1 million — though the subsidiary still accounts for ~10% of EchoStar's $15 billion in annual revenue.

-Viasat: Viasat (VSAT), a competitor of HughesNet, has a subscriber base of 257,000 customers — a big decline from the 603,000 subscribers it had in September 2020 when Starlink became widely available.
-After peaking at $5.3 billion in 2019, and despite still generating $4.5 billion in annual revenue, Viasat's market capitalization has fallen to under $2 billion today.
+3. Viasat: Viasat (VSAT), a competitor of HughesNet, has a subscriber base of 257,000 customers — a big decline from the 603,000 subscribers it had in September 2020 before Starlink became widely available.
+After peaking at $5.3 billion in 2019, Viasat's market capitalization fell to under $2 billion before rebounding in mid-2025 due to growth in its Defense and Advanced Technologies segment.

-Telesat: Telesat (TSAT) provides satellite internet services to corporate, telecom, and government customers and generates around $372 million per year.
-It also will likely have a hard time competing with Starlink.
+4. Telesat: Telesat (TSAT) provides satellite internet services to corporate, telecom, and government customers and generates around $3359 million per year.
+It will also likely have a hard time competing with Starlink.

 Beyond Starlink and Project Kuiper, OneWeb (a private company) is the only other real player in the LEO (low-earth orbit) satellite industry.